What we think, we become.

 One Incredible India

-Each of state and union territory in India has its own unique art form - colourful folk paintings, divine spiritual art, local handicrafts, pottery, rich tribal art, indigenous puppetry, melodious music and beautiful dance forms.
+Every state and union territory in India has its own unique art form - colourful folk paintings, divine spiritual art, local handicrafts, pottery and metal work, rich tribal art, indigenous puppetry, textiles and woodcraft.
 These art forms celebrate the local geography, sacred beliefs and traditions that have evolved over time.
 They serve as faithful custodians of the timeless history and rich culture of Incredible India.

-At Miranjali, it is our conscious effort to create awareness about, and honour these time-tested art forms that have been passed on from generation to generation.
+At Miranjali, it is our conscious effort to create awareness about, and honour these indigeneous art forms that have been passed on from generation to generation.
 Many of these art forms have been lovingly nurtured by royal families, celebrated by art connoisseurs globally, and have earned the prestigious UNESCO Intangible Cultural Heritage tag, and Geographical Indication (GI) tags.
-Many traditional art forms unfortunately are at the brink of extinction owing to lack of awareness, poor patronage and inadequate access of authentic artists to mainstream markets.
-It is Miranjali's aim to bring traditional Indian art forms and art products to the mainstream over a period of time through artisan cluster partnerships, product sourcing and distribution through channels such as education, retail and exhibitions.
+Unfortunately, many traditional art forms are on the brink of extinction due to lack of awareness, poor patronage and inadequate access for authentic artists to mainstream markets.
+It is Miranjali's aim to bring these arts and art products to the mainstream through awareness campaigns, artisan partnerships, artist collectives, and product retailing channels.

 art with a heart